qrzn23/min/wip/magick/content.md

 Let the Adept take note of the wording of the
 Charge.
 The “Firmament” is the Ruach, the
-“mental plane” ; it is the realm of Shu, or Zeus, where revolves the Wheel of the Gunas, the
+“mental plane”; it is the realm of Shu, or Zeus, where revolves the Wheel of the Gunas, the
 Three forms 1 of Being.
 The Aethyr is the